-§ 34.6305 GENERAL PROVISIONS
+§ 36.6305 GENERAL PROVISIONS.

-- (A) Application for approval of a Conditional Use shall be subject to the provisions for Type III decisions in MCC Chapter 37. - (B) A Conditional Use permit shall be issued only for the specific use or uses, together with the limitations or conditions as determined by the Approval Authority. - (C) The findings and conclusions made by the approval authority and the conditions, modifications or restrictions of approval, if any, shall specifically address the relationships between the proposal and the approval criteria listed in MCC 34.6315 and in the district provisions.
+- (A) Application for approval of a Conditional Use shall be subject to the provisions for Type III decisions in MCC 37.0510 through 37.0800. - (B) A Conditional Use permit shall be issued only for the specific use or uses, together with the limitations or conditions as determined by the Approval Authority. - (C) The findings and conclusions made by the approval authority and the conditions, modifications or restrictions of approval, if any, shall specifically address the relationships between the proposal and the approval criteria listed in MCC 36.6315 and in the district or use provisions.